LVR restrictions timeline

 We published a consultation paper on proposed changes to the LVR policy (amended 4 June), including tighter restrictions on Auckland investor lending.

-We released our response to submissions on the construction exemptions in BS19 in March 2014, and this was reflected in a revised Framework for restrictions on high-LVR residential mortgage lending (released November 2015) and we then finalised the exemption.
+We released our response to submissions on the construction exemptions in BS19 in March 2014.
+This was reflected in a revised Framework for restrictions on high-LVR residential mortgage lending (released November 2015), and we then finalised the exemption.
 We also consulted on some minor changes to BS2A/BS2B that required minor consequential changes to BS19.
 These were finalised in June 2014.

 We released documents relating to the development and implementation of restrictions on high-LVR mortgage lending.

-We announced our intention to implement restrictions on high loan-to-value ratio (LVR) lending.
+We announced our intention to implement restrictions on high LVR lending.
 From 1 October 2013, banks were required to restrict new residential mortgage lending at LVRs over 80% (a deposit of less than 20%) to no more than 10% of the dollar value of their total new residential mortgage lending.
 We also released a regulatory impact assessment of this policy.